Cazcodes1/CAZCODES1/README.md

 - 👯 I’m looking to collaborate with other content creators

-- 🥅 2022 Goals: Understand JavaSript 😅
+- 🥅 2022 Goals: Understand JavaSript!! 😂

 - ⚡ Fun fact: I'm a keen digital and traditonal artist 🖥 🖌